microsoft/vscode-docs/docs/languages/java.md

 ## Install Visual Studio Code for Java

-VS Code is a fast editor and ships with great editing features.
-Before you begin, you must have the Java SE Development Kit (JDK) on your local environment.
-To run VS Code for Java, Java SE 11 or above version is required; for projects, VS Code for Java supports projects with version 1.5 or above.
-For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

-To help you set up quickly, you can install the **Coding Pack for Java**, which includes VS Code, the Java Development Kit (JDK), and essential Java extensions.
-The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.
+To help you set up quickly, we recommend to use the **Coding Pack for Java**, which is the bundle of VS Code, the Java Development Kit (JDK), and a collection of suggested extensions by Microsoft.
+The Coding Pack can also be used to fix an existing development environment.

 <a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('java', 'win')" href="https://aka.ms/vscode-java-installer-win">Install the Coding Pack for Java - Windows</a>